A very massive charger for the French market (comte de Toulouse). China, ca. 1720-1725

-Furthermore, this order is decorated in the famille verte palette, with a predominance of iron-red, once again a style more popular between 1720 and 1725 than the 1730’s.
-The overall decoration presents a chromatic range imitating Japanese Imari ware, with iron-red overglaze and gold accents on a distinctive underglaze blue.
-The frieze of fers-de-lance on the cavetto is also typical of the late Kangxi period (1662-1722).
+Furthermore, the service is decorated in the famille verte palette, with a predominance of iron-red—once again a style more typical of the years 1720–1725 than of the 1730s.
+The overall decoration displays a chromatic range imitating Japanese Imari ware, combining iron-red overglaze and gilt accents with a distinctive underglaze blue.
+The frieze of fers-de-lance on the cavetto is likewise characteristic of the late Kangxi period.

 [1] Antoine Lebel, Armoiries Françaises et Suisses sur la Porcelaine de Chine au XVIIIe siècle, 2009, pp. 48-49